hasii2011/peskytm/README.md

  I got the same error.

 The final solution then is to use a shell alias.
-For example, placing the following in your shell startup script
+For example, place the following in your shell startup script.

 `alias peskytm='/opt/homebrew/Cellar/peskytm/Contents/MacOS/peskytm'`

-Allows the utility to execute.
+This allows the utility to execute.
 Thus, that is my recommnended solution